Le Nid du Moineau

 Avignon.
-This was the home of the Papacy in exile in the 14th century.
+This was the residency of the Papacy in exile in the 14th century.
 The Pope's Palace survives.
 Avignon is an attractive city with impressive city walls and many shops and restaurants.
-Only half of the famous bridge survives.
-(Sur la pont d'Avignon etc.)
+Only half of the famous bridge survives. ("Sur la pont d'Avignon etc.")

-Châteauneuf-du-Pape is the Pope's vineyards and home to the famous wine of the region.
+Châteauneuf-du-Pape was the Pope's vineyards and home to the famous wine of the region.

 The Ardèche.
 The stunning Gorges to the North are "a must do".
 Canoeing is very popular and the natural stone arch known as Pont d'Arc is the most famous feature of this region.

 Restaurants.
 There are many good restaurants a short drive from Brouzet les Alès.
 These range from Michelin starred fine dining to simple restaurants in quiet villages.
 There are restaurants in spectacular settings and port side seafood restaurants offering the freshest fare.
 Not all of them cost a King's ransom.
 We list our favourites with telephone numbers and directions in The Visitor's Book.

 We have listed only the principal nearby attractions.
 There are pretty villages, deep gorges, cool rivers, water parks, fishing lakes, caves, steam railways and many museums and galleries to discover.
 The spectacular Millau viaduct (taller than the Eiffel Tower and designed by Norman Foster) is nearby.
 Again some of these are detailed in The Visitor's Book.

 Rising behind Brouzet les Alès is Mont Bouquet.
 This is a handy landmark to guide you home.
 The summit is a spectacular view point and on a clear day you may just see the sea "shimmering" to the South.

 A car and a decent map are the basic essentials.